-The outbreak and the response of Governments in dealing with the pandemic is interfering with general activity levels within the community, the economy and the operations of our business.
-The scale and duration of these developments remain uncertain as at the date of this report however they will have an impact on our earnings, cash flow and financial condition.
+The continued outbreak and safety response of Governments in dealing with the COVID-19 global pandemic is interfering with general activity levels within the community, the economy and the operations of our business.
+Although the scale and duration of these developments remain uncertain as at the date of this report, and will have an impact on our earnings, cash flow and financial condition, we continued to have a strong net asset and cash position to adapt and respond to the changes in order to continue delivering quality person centred services.

-It is not possible to estimate the impact of the outbreak's near-term and longer effects or Governments' varying efforts to combat the outbreak and support businesses.
-This being the case, we do not consider it practicable to provide a quantitative or qualitative estimate of the potential impact of this outbreak on the Group at this time.
+It is not possible to estimate the impact of the outbreak's near-term and longer effects or Government's varying efforts to keep citizens safe by combating the outbreak and through vaccination programs and support to businesses.
+This being the case, we do not consider it practicable to provide a quantitative or qualitative estimate of the potential impact of the outbreak on the Group at this time.